JefferyLWY/RShiny/README.md

 # Business Analytics Shiny App
 ### Data visualization of Hospital Readmission rates in the US
-### Done in ggplot, plotly embedded in a Shiny App
+### Done in ggplot and plotly embedded in a Shiny App